project8/scarab/documentation/logger.rst

 For most users of Quill, presumably the Quill's own handling of its logging thread is sufficient.
 However, for Scarab, where objects that use the logger are created at static initialization time, and therefore destructed after the main execution completes, it was found that we could not reliably extend the operation of the Quill logging thread to cover the lifetime of all logger objects.
 This would result in inconsistent segfaults as an application exited.
-Therefore the choice was made to manually stop Quill at the end of the :cpp:function:`main()` function
+Therefore the choice was made to manually stop Quill at the end of the :cpp:func:`main()` function
 (see :ref:`hdi-setup-logging`) and switch to using ``std::cout`` to log messages to the terminal after that (typically only messages regarding the destruction of statically-created objects).